Images show President Obama disembarking from Marine One with a cell phone or coffee cup in his hand. See Example(s)

 This image of President Obama talking on a cell phone and simultaneously saluting the military honor guard attendant at the landing of his aircraft while disembarking from Marine One (the call sign of any U.S. Marine Corps aircraft carrying the President, but generally used to refer to a helicopter operated by the HMX-1 squadron) received wide circulation in October 2012.
 It is a genuine photograph which was taken on 29 January 2010 upon President Obama’s arrival in Baltimore.

 This photograph was commonly circulated in tandem with a picture of President George W. Bush disembarking from an aircraft and saluting while holding his Scottish Terrier, Barney, in one arm:

-In September 2014 a similar Instagram-posted video was circulated showing President Obama disembarking from Marine One in New York with a coffee cup in his hand:
+In September 2014, similar videos were circulated showing President Obama disembarking from Marine One in New York with a coffee cup in his hand and the following commentary: